shikharmittal04/echo21/docs/detexp.rst

 Now suppose you want to generate many 21-cm signals, neutral hydrogen fraction, and optical depths for different astrophysical (or cosmological) parameter.
 For this you simply have to provide your choice of parameters as a dictionary of lists or arrays.

-**Grid or no grid?**: there is an additional consideration.
+**Grid or no grid?** there is an additional consideration.
 You can choose to generate the results for all possible combinations of the parameters (i.e., a grid) or only for the combinations of parameters at the same index in the lists/arrays.
 For example, if you have two parameters, each with three values, then in the grid case you will have 9 models corresponding to all possible combinations of the parameters, but in the no-grid case you will have only 3 models corresponding to the combinations of parameters at the same index.
 The choice is yours.
 By default, ``ECHO21`` generates signals for all possible combinations of parameters (i.e., grid).
 To turn off this feature set ``grid_on=False`` when defining your :class:`pipeline` object.

 The following example shows you how.
 Replace ``astro = {'fLy':1,'sLy':2.64,'fX':1,'wX':1.5,'fesc':0.01}`` in ``my_echo_script.py`` by